Jake Trbojevic: 2023

 Trbojevic was selected by New South Wales for game 3 of the 2023 State of Origin series which the blues won 24-10 and avoided a series whitewash.
 Trbojevic played 18 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

 2024

 On 26 May, Trbojevic was named as the new captain for New South Wales ahead of the 2024 State of Origin series.

-Trbojevic played in all three games of the series as New South Wales won 2-1 to reclaim the shield for the first time since 2021.
+Trbojevic played in all three games of the series as New South Wales won 2–1 to reclaim the shield for the first time since 2021.

 He played 24 games with Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

-Trbojevic played 17 games for Manly in the 2025 NRL season as the club finished 10th on the table missing the finals.
+Trbojevic played 17 games for Manly in the 2025 NRL season as the club finished 10th on the table, missing the finals.

+2026

+On 9 May, Trbojevic has celebrated his 250th first grade game at Manly.
+On 20 May, Manly confirmed that Trbojevic had extended his contract until the end of 2027.
+On 12 June, Manly confirmed that Trbojevic appointed as co-captain alongside his brother, Tom, who will return during round 16 against the Canterbury-Bankstown Bulldogs.

+Trbojevic played 24 matches for Manly in the 2026 NRL season as the club finished 9th on the table.